Kogi: Court disbands Gov Bello's taskforce on firearms

 “That an order of perpetual injunction is hereby made, restraining the 1st Defendant from regulating or controlling or purporting to regulate or control the possession of or dealing in firearms in Kogi State or any part thereof,” the court held.

-The judgement followed a suit marked: FHC/ABJ/CS/697/2023, which was brought before the court by a concerned indigene of the state, Hon.
-Ahmadu Danjuma.
+The judgment followed a suit brought before the court by a concerned indigene of the state, Ahmadu Danjuma.

-Cited as 1st to 6th Defendants in the matter which the plaintiff filed through his lawyer, Mr. Promise Ogbadu, were; Governor Bello, Mr. Makama, the Director General of the Department of State Services (DSS), the Director General of the National Intelligence Agency (NIA), the Inspector General of Police and the National Security Adviser (NSA).
+Cited as 1st to 6th Defendants in the matter which the plaintiff filed through his lawyer, Mr Promise Ogbadu, were Governor Bello, Mr. Makama, the Director General of the DSS, the Director General of the NIA, the Inspector General of Police and the National Security Adviser (NSA).

 The court dismissed a preliminary objection that governor Bello filed to challenge its jurisdiction to entertain the suit.